How to generate an OpenAPI document with Hono

 │ └─Compile SDK - success

-Speakeasy validates the OpenAPI document to check that it’s ready for code generation.
+│ └─Uploading Code Samples - successSpeakeasy validates the OpenAPI document to check that it is ready for code generation.
 Validation issues will be printed in the terminal.
-The generated SDK will be saved as a folder in your project.
+The generated SDK will be saved as a folder in the project.

-Adding SDK generation to your GitHub Actions
+Adding SDK generation to GitHub Actions

 The Speakeasy sdk-generation-action repository provides workflows for integrating the Speakeasy CLI into CI/CD pipelines to automatically regenerate SDKs when the OpenAPI document changes.

-For an overview of how to set up automation for your SDKs, see the Speakeasy SDK Workflow Matrix.
+For an overview of how to set up automation for SDKs, see the Speakeasy SDK Workflow Matrix.

-Using your SDK
+Using the SDK

-Copy the SDK folder from your Hono app to the src directory of your TypeScript Vite project and delete the SDK folder in your Hono project.
+npm create vite@latestCopy the SDK folder from the Hono app to the src directory of the TypeScript Vite project and delete the SDK folder in the Hono project.

-import { SDK } from './sdk-typescript/src/'; // Adjust the path as necessary eg if your generated SDK has a different name
+import { SDK } from "./sdk-typescript/src/"; // Adjust the path as necessary eg if your generated SDK has a different name

 const sdk = new SDK();